-- Meaningful Name: Her name is pronunced exactly like Polish word jasna, meaning bright (about light) or light, pale (about colour).
+- Meaningful Name: Her name is pronunced exactly like Polish word jasna, meaning bright (about light) or light, pale (about colour), clear (about sky).

 - No Pronunciation Guide: In interviews, Sanderson pronounces her name "Yasnah," but there's no hint of this in the books.

 - Not So Stoic: Generally very calm and emotionless.
 Then Shallan is put in danger when she stabs herself in the arm, and later ingests poison.
 Notably, Jasnah thinks she bears a portion of the blame for both events.
 Jasnah is suddenly a lot less emotionless.
 Also shown just before her apparent death when Shallan comes into her study and finds her not only exhausted, but actually showing a fear spren.
 She finds it shocking.

 - Oh, Crap!: In part five of The Way of Kings, when Shallan shows her the picture of Shadesmar.
 Shallan decides to take a Memory of her expression because of Jasnah's usual temperament.

 - Person of Mass Destruction: She is able to use Soulcasting quickly and efficiently in combat, both by directly Soulcasting her opponents and by Soulcasting puddles of oil that she then lights with a Soulcast spark.

 - Rousseau Was Right: She states that, since she doesn't believe in the Almighty, she believes that the goodness of humankind doesn't come from him or from fear of him, but from an inherent goodness inside of humanity as a whole.